-© 2018-2020 Edward Waters College.
+EDWARD WATERS COLLEGE Catalog 2020 - 2021 © 2020-2021 Edward Waters College.
 All rights reserved.
 No part of this publication may be used without written permission from the College or representatives.
 All photos of students used in this publication are Edward Waters College students or pictures can be found in the public domain and without copyright restrictions.
-Any logos used in this document are for informational and identification purposes only and are copyrighted to their individual organization.
+Any logos used in this document are for informational and identification purposes only and are copyrighted to their organization.
 All rights reserved to the owner of the logos and the organizations represented through the use of that logo.

-Edward Waters College is regionally accredited through the Southern Association of Colleges and Schools Commission on Colleges (SACS COC) to award the baccalaureate degree.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097.
+Edward Waters College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097 or call 404-679-4500 for questions about the accreditation of Edward Waters College.

-EDWARD WATERS COLLEGE

-MESSAGE FROM THE PRESIDENT
+EDWARD WATERS COLLEGE MESSAGE FROM THE PRESIDENT